G-Ostolaza/nyc-guide/README.md

 ---
 ### Purpose of App
-This application was designed to provide a directory of information on different activities to do New York City.
-Seperated by each of New Yorks Boroughs.
+This application was designed to provide a directory of information on different activities to do in New York City.
+Seperated by each of New Yorks` Boroughs.